nabil-hassan/github-actions-sandbox-v2/README.md

 # Things to remember

+Use build caching to avoid constantly re-installing dependencies via Gradle and NPM.

 Reverting PRs in case of failure.

-Using the `working directory` directive to avoid unnecessary cd commands.
+Using the `working directory` directive to avoid unnecessary cd commands - can be set against individual steps or the entire job (see below).

 Using `defaults` to specify default values for jobs including working directory etc ([details](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#defaults))